jangroth/aws-certification-notes/devops-engineer-professional.md

 * Big Data: Integrates with *AWS Elastic MapReduce* and *Redshift*
 * Can configure TTL to expire table entries

+* See also: <a href="https://www.awsgeek.com/AWS-re-Invent-2018/Amazon-DynamoDB-Under-the-Hood/Amazon-DynamoDB-Under-the-Hood.jpg" target="_blank">AWS Geek 2018</a>
+* See also: <a href="https://www.awsgeek.com/Amazon-DynamoDB/Amazon-DynamoDB.jpg" target="_blank">AWS Geek 2018</a>

 <a name="4_12_2"></a>
 ### [↖](#4_12)[↑](#4_12_1)[↓](#4_12_2_1) Keys and indexes